norogoth/perl_object_reader/README.md

 # Perl Object Reader
-This is a perl script that can read objects into memory
+This is a perl script that can read hashes into memory using txt files.

 ## Instructions